 Therefore, I love the fun, magic, and silliness of all that Disney World has to offer.
 So, when I went to Chef Mickey’s I expected the world-class food, service, and ambience that I find all over the park.

 However, Chef Mickey’s has some very serious drawbacks, and whether it is right for you (and your wallet) might depend on the following pros and cons.

 Best Things about booking Chef Mickey’s

-Chef Mickey’s is easy to get to!
+PRO: Chef Mickey’s is easy to find!